HL7/davinci-ecdx/input/pagecontent/background.md

 #### Actors and Roles

-- The Payer or External Provider System acts in the role of a *data consumer*.
+- The Payer acts in the role of a *data consumer*.
 - The Provider system acts in the role of a *data source*.

 #### Steps

-1. Based on pre-defined payor rules or business needs the data source sends data to the data consumer.
+1. The data source sends clinical information to the data consumer.
-1. The subsequent payor steps are out of scope.
+   -  Supporting information (attachments) for a claim or prior authorization
+   - Data Elements for association to a claim or prior authorization. (for example, member id and Claim id)
+1. Payer accepts attachments
+1. Out of Scope: Payer processes the claim or prior authorization.

 </div>
 </div>